ascalotoru/reddit-stream-video/README.md

 Reddit Stream Video
 ===================
-Small greasemonkey scripts that allows to add videos to reddit-stream
+Small greasemonkey scripts that allows to add Youtube and Twitch streams to reddit-stream

 Requisites
 ----------